flashbots/flashbots-docs/docs/flashbots-mev-boost/introduction.md

 ## Why MEV-Boost?

 MEV is a centralizing force on Ethereum.
 Unattended, the competition for MEV opportunities leads to consensus instability and permissioned communication infrastructure between searchers, block producers, and validators.
-Access to MEV is even more important in PoS Ethereum, as the planned [reduction in block subsidies](https://hackmd.io/@flashbots/mev-in-eth2) will make MEV an even [larger share of total staking revenue](https://github.com/flashbots/eth2-research/blob/main/notebooks/mev-in-eth2/eth2-mev-calc.ipynb).
+Access to MEV is even more important in PoS Ethereum, as [reduction in block subsidies](https://hackmd.io/@flashbots/mev-in-eth2) will make MEV an even [larger share of total staking revenue](https://github.com/flashbots/eth2-research/blob/main/notebooks/mev-in-eth2/eth2-mev-calc.ipynb).

 Validators running MEV-Boost maximize their staking reward by selling their blockspace to an open market.
 It is estimated that validators running MEV-Boost can increase [staking rewards by over 60%](https://hackmd.io/@flashbots/mev-in-eth2).